- 6 points

 Availability Location Mode Semester 1 UWA (Perth) Face to face

 - Leadership is a key variable affecting individual, group, and organisational performance.
 In this unit students will explore major concepts, models and theories of leadership, including both conventional and alternative perspectives.
-Through critical discussion of leadership research and its practical applications in a range of organisational contexts, students will develop the knowledge and skills required to develop effective leadership.
+Through critical discussion of leadership research and its practical applications in a range of organisational contexts, students will develop the knowledge and skills required to be an effective leader.
 In the unit, exercises, self-assessments, and case study analysis will be used to develop personal and interpersonal leadership skills and capabilities.
-Students will work together on a small group project to develop leadership skills in themselves and their peers.
+Students will work together on a small group project to deepen their understanding of various leadership topics and practice shared leadership.
 Students will also be tasked with the development of plans and actions to improve leadership competencies beyond the unit.

-- Indicative assessments in this unit are as follows: (1) theory review; (2) group peer-led leadership development activity; and (3) case study.
+- Indicative assessments in this unit are as follows: (1) small group project; (2) quizzes; and (3) leadership development plan.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.